 Red Hat Software Collections Product Life Cycle

 Red Hat Software Collections (RHSCL) is intended to give Red Hat Enterprise Linux customers the latest stable versions of dynamic languages and open source databases for users to create modern applications that can be confidently deployed into production.
-This fast-moving product will update frequently and will have a much shorter product life cycle and support term than Red Hat Enterprise Linux.
+These fast-moving collections are expected to be updated frequently and will have a shorter life cycle and support term than Red Hat Enterprise Linux.

 Releases and Support

-Red Hat will support Software Collections for the Collection lifecycle, after which customers are encouraged either to upgrade to a later release or continue on as self-supported without official Red Hat Support.
-Software Collections will not have a corresponding Extended Update Support (EUS) nor an Extended Life Cycle Support (ELS) offering.
+Red Hat will support Software Collections for the Collection life cycle, after which customers are encouraged either to upgrade to a later release or continue on as self-supported without official Red Hat Support.

 Software Collections Release Life Cycle